Dutchsilab/IOT_trough/README.md

 ## Overview 101

 An Arduino project to detect pet food inside a bowl.
 If the bowl is empty the Arduino will send a message to the device to tell its empty or needs a refill.
+The Ultrasonic Sensor HC-SR04 will do all the heavy work!

 ### Prerequisites